jdiclemente/prodigy-to-documentation-site/src/pages/docs/groups.md

 ---
 ## Groups
-Groups serve 3 main functions in Prodigy, a user can be in multiple groups but dose need to be in a group.
+Groups serve 3 main functions in Prodigy, a user can be in multiple groups but does not need to be in any groups.
 ### Training Plans and Groups
-Department training plans are applied to users based on groups.
+Organizational training plans are applied to users based on groups.
 When a custom training plan is built, it will be assigned to a group.
 When a user is added to a group with a training plan assigned to it, the user will immediately be able to access that plan from their training plans tab.
 ### User Tab Filtering
-The user table can be filtered based on groups.
-This allows you to more easily manage large groups of users.
+The user table can be filtered based on groups, this allows you to more easily manage large groups of users.
 ### Class Assignments
 When assigning classes, you can filter your list by groups.
 This will allow you to easily assign a class to an entire group.
 You may want to assign a class to all Paramedics or all FTOs, this becomes much easier with groups.
 ## Creating a Group